Perceptyx/formula-letsencrypt/README.md

 ```

 The formula will detect that you changed the amount of domains and will execute the certbot executuable to get the new domains.
-It will also detect when it is appropriate to run the hook script or not.
+It will also detect that nginx is currently running and the files are already present, so it will use --webroot and then
+execute the defined hook script.

-## Required preperations for --webroot and apache / nginx
+## Required preperations for usage with apache / nginx / a webserver

 This formula will create the webroot directory for you.
 However you have to prepare your webserver to use include the letsencrypt
 location .well-known/acme-challange by including the configurations shipped with this repository in the contrib directory.

 ```
-root@example.com ~ # cat /etc/nginx/sites-enabled/www.example.com.conf
+root@www.example.com ~ # cat /etc/nginx/sites-enabled/www.example.com.conf
 server {
     listen 80 default_server;
     server_name www.example.com _;
-    root /var/www/example.com;
-    index index.html;

-    # more of your config
+    # [...] more of your config here
     include /etc/nginx/conf.d/letsencrypt-renewal.conf
 }
 ```